denliehoo/personal-portfolio/README.md

 ## TODO:

+- Maybe change layout background to a slightly lighter shade of blue and green; currently cant really see unless screen is bright enough [ok]
 - Responsiveness

   - When less than around 680px, display a hamburger icon that instead opens a drawer upon clicking and shows the navbar there instead [ok]